mfebrizio/DATS-6101-group-6/README.md

 Familiar with data sources related to US regulation: public commenting ([Regulations.gov](https://www.regulations.gov/)); regulatory review ([Reginfo.gov](https://www.reginfo.gov/public/)); proposed and final rulemaking documents ([Federal Register](https://www.federalregister.gov/))

+### Alex

+Hello everyone.
+I am a grad student here at GWU pursuing a M.S. in Applied Economics and a Graduate Certificate in Data Science.
+My undergraduate degrees were in Economics, Political Science, and Biological Sciences.
+I have experience using R, Python, and Stata for data analysis, primarily used for my research papers.
+I am still early in my career and my most recent job was working as an intern for the United Nations Foundation.

+Interests: Economics, Health Economics, Econometrics, Epidemiology, and Social Epidemiology.

 ## Project Options